SukunaXRyomen/Appreciation-pt/README.md

 i may be mean sometimes,,, but i love u guys once more

-[PixelBrickz](https://github.com/PixelBrickz), [Social-3](https://github.com/Social-3) were both written a letter from Phantom ♡ Tobias!
+[PixelBrickz](https://github.com/PixelBrickz), [Social-3](https://github.com/Social-3) were both written an appreciation letter from Phantom ♡ Tobias!

 you two are the most nicest people ever, staying by my side longer than others could I LOVE YOU GUYS.